woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 2.6.8 - 10/11/16 =
-* Fix - REQUEST_URI missing trailing slash while comparing for prevent caching.
+* Fix - REQUEST_URI was missing a trailing slash when being compared in the cache prevention functions.
-* Fix - Stop excluding items without prices from PayPal.
+* Fix - Prevent issues when sending empty prices to PayPal.
 * Tweak - New extensions screen.

 = 2.6.7 - 26/10/16 =